 Elections & Voting Explained

-Explaining Voting Behaviour: Social Factors vs Rational Choice?
+How do we Explain Voting Behaviour: Social Factors vs Rational Choice

 For Rational Choice